Rebuilding after a Disaster

 - Water heater: Energy factor (EF) of at least 0.67 for gas heating models, 2.0 for electric.

 - Other: Many appliances and mechanical equipment commonly found in basements—including heat recovery ventilators, dehumidifiers, clothes washers, and chest freezers—have energy-related ratings that should be carefully compared before making purchases.

 Incentives for replacement equipment

 Many utility companies offer rebates when purchasing high-efficiency equipment.
 Tax credits and other incentives may exist for energy-saving products and renewable energy systems.
-For instance, Commerce administers the Made in Minnesota Solar Incentive Program for new solar electric and solar thermal systems.
 Go to the Database of State Incentives for Renewables & Efficiency for the latest listing of rebates and incentives in Minnesota.